 Besides, there are plenty of things that J K Rowling should be apologising to her fans for before she tells us she’s sorry for killing Dobby.
 For a start, the epilogue and the vomit-inducing name that is Albus Severus.
 Whilst she’s at it she might also say sorry for the abysmal story that is The Cursed Child.
 Or the decision to allow a potential domestic abuser to continue to get paid a shitload of money to appear in her film franchise?
 Maybe she could openly apologise for her lack of diversity in the books?
 Or the fact that she hid the, supposedly, important fact that Dumbledore is gay?
 Those are the things that really fucking matter J K. Yes, it was very sad when Dobby died but I’m 30 years old now.
 I’d rather you address the real issues that your fans care about.

 But, then again, maybe I’m just tired and cranky?
-We’ll see if I’ve change my mind in by morning.
+We’ll see if I’ve changed my mind by morning.